 - If applicable: Chainsaw Feller I and Chicago Wilderness Midwest Ecological Prescribed Burn Certification

 The internship also provides professional development and project management skills training, as the interns will attend and participate in educational field seminars, professional conference(s), and workdays with partnering organizations, as well as collect and report field data, and carry out administrative tasks required for the internship program.

-The Habitat Restoration Internship Program has a strong network of program alumni with nearly 70% of our interns since 2014 moving into jobs in conservation-related and green fields immediately following their time at Audubon.
+The Habitat Restoration Internship Program has a strong network of program alumni with 80% of our interns since 2014 moving into jobs in conservation-related and green fields immediately following their time at Audubon.

 Local conservation organizations and companies that have hired Audubon Alumni include:

 - Lake County Forest Preserves